Fletchlives15/nhlscrapR/README.md

 <!-- badges: end -->

-The goal of nhlscrRaper is to allow someone to scrape data from the NHL API to be used in analysis.
+The goal of nhlscrapeR is to allow someone to scrape data from the NHL API to be used in analysis.
 Currently, functions pull rosters, skater/goalie summary stats, team information, game information, and event data for single game or full date range (specified through game ids).

 ## Installation